stephengold/RyzomDemos/README.md

   5. `./gradlew run`

 The first time it is run,
-`BuildCharacter` processes 701 exported files during initialization and generates a summary file.
+`BuildCharacter` processes 1,963 exported files during initialization and generates a summary file.
-This may take 10 seconds or more; please be patient.
+This may take 90 seconds or more; please be patient.
-On successive runs, the summary file is used instead, so initialization should go much quicker.
+On successive runs, the summary file is used instead, so initialization should complete much more quickly.

 You control `BuildCharacter` using hotkeys: